sadafrf/Sadafrf/README.md

 <hr>

 <pre>
-💻 I am a research assistant at Wheelerlab Computational Biology Research Group (https://github.com/TravisWheelerLab) 📚 I am a master student in Computer Science at University of Arizona 📝 I have a strong interest in Computational Biology and Artificial Intelligence 🔭 I am currently working on Genomic data & Machine Learning
+💻 I am a research assistant at <a href="https://github.com/TravisWheelerLab">Wheelerlab Computational Biology Research Group</a>.
+📚 I am a master student in Computer Science at University of Arizona 📝 I have a strong interest in Computational Biology and Artificial Intelligence 🔭 I am currently working on Genomic data & Machine Learning